amielnoy/nanit-test/README.md

 3)Friendly for ci by pytest.ini & .env
 4)BaseSession abstract class to share functionality on mobile and api sessions

-## .env was added
+## .env & login_users.json were added
 to repository although not recommended to do so.
 It is recommended to use a .gitignore file to exclude it from version control.

-But only for test purposes, i included it for ease of use
+But only for test purposes, i included them for ease of use